Learning Outcomes

 Allow approximately 16 minutes to complete this learning activity.

-Now watch the Web of science video to familiarise yourself with using the database
+Now watch this Web of science video to familiarise yourself with key features of using the database [captions are available on the video] [video approximately 16 minutes]

-Plan a search and then carry out the search on Web of Science for journal articles on your topic.
+Plan a search strategy and then carry out the search on Web of Science for journal articles on your topic.

 Web of Science is a multidisciplinary database and has a wide coverage for the sciences.
 There are other subject databases which concentrate on recording the literature of a much narrower but more specific area of a subject.
 The advantage to using these types of subject database is that you will get much more focused results.
 These types of subject databases will be particularly helpful when you are finding information for your dissertation or thesis in your third or fourth year at university.
 It is worth taking a little time to explore what they have to offer.

-Now go to the Reading and Notes section
+Now go to the Referencing section